Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

 Approaching the rest of $(\star)$, the transversality issue aside, log moduli spaces constructed in this paper are often virtually singular in the sense that the (virtual) normal cone of each stratum is not necessarily an orbibundle.
 More precisely, $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ admits a stratification

 where $\Gamma$ runs over all the possible ``decorated dual graphs"; see Definition~\ref{DecoratedGamma_dfn}.
-For any $f$ in $\cM^{\log}_{g,\mfs}(X,D,A)_\Gamma$, the natural process of describing a neighborhood of $f$ in $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ is by, first, describing a neighborhood $U$ of $f$ in $\cM^{\log}_{g,\mfs}(X,D,A)_\Gamma$ and then extending that by a ``gluing" theorem of smoothing the nodes to a neighborhood of the form $U \times N'$ for $f$ in $\ov\cM^{\log}_{g,\mfs}(X,D,A)$, where $N'$ is a neighborhood of the origin in an affine sub-variety $N\!\subset\!\C^m$, for some $m\!\in\!\N$.
-In this situation, we say that $N$ is the \textsf{normal cone} to $\cM^{\log}_{g,\mfs}(X,D,A)_\Gamma$ or it is the \textsf{space of gluing parameters}.
-In the case of classical stable maps, $N$ is isomorphic to $\C^\E$ where $\E$ is the set of the edges of $\Gamma$ (or nodes of the nodal domain).
-Unlike in the classical case, in the case of log compactification, $N$ could be reducible, and the normalization of $N$ might be singular as well; see Example~\ref{d1Rd22Pt_ex}.
-Nevertheless, we show that $N$ is (isomorphic to some finite copy of) an affine toric verity that can be explicitly described in terms of $\Gamma$.
-More precisely, in (\ref{DtoT_e}), associated to every such $\Gamma$, we construct a $\Z$-linear homomorphism of free $\Z$-modules \bEq{ZMap_e} \vr\colon \D(\Gamma) \lra\T(\Gamma) \eEq such that $N$ is isomorphic to (some finite copy of) the toric variety associated to a maximal convex rational polyhedral cone in $\tn{Ker}(\vr)\otimes \R$.
+For any $f$ in $\cM_{g,\mfs}(X,D,A)_\Gamma$, the natural process of describing a neighborhood of $f$ in $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ is by, first, describing a neighborhood $U$ of $f$ in $\cM_{g,\mfs}(X,D,A)_\Gamma$ and then extending that by a ``gluing" theorem of smoothing the nodes to a neighborhood of the form $U \times \cN_\Gamma'$ for $f$ in $\ov\cM^{\log}_{g,\mfs}(X,D,A)$, where $\cN_\Gamma'$ is a neighborhood of the origin in an affine sub-variety $\cN_\Gamma\!\subset\!\C^m$, for some $m\!\in\!\N$.
+In this situation, we say that $\cN_\Gamma$ is the \textbf{normal cone} to $\cM_{g,\mfs}(X,D,A)_\Gamma$ or it is the \textbf{space of gluing parameters}.
+In the case of classical stable maps, $\cN_\Gamma$ is isomorphic to $\C^\E$ where $\E$ is the set of the edges of $\Gamma$ (or nodes of the nodal domain).
+Unlike in the classical case, for the log (or relative) moduli spaces, $\cN_\Gamma$ could be reducible, and the normalization of $\cN_\Gamma$ might be singular as well; see Example~\ref{d1Rd22Pt_ex}.
+Nevertheless, we show that $\cN_\Gamma$ is (isomorphic to some finite copy of) an affine toric verity that can be explicitly described in terms of $\Gamma$.
+More precisely, let $\V$ and $\E$ be the set of vertices and edges of $\Gamma$, receptively.
+For each $v\!\in\!\V$, $I_v\!\subset\!
+[N]$ is the maximal subset such that image of the $v$-th component of $f$ lies in $D_{I_v}$.
+Similarly, for each $e\!\in\!\E$, $I_e\!\subset\!
+[N]$ is the maximal subset such that image of the $e$-th node lies in $D_{I_e}$.
+In (\ref{DtoT_e}), associated to every such $\Gamma$, we construct a $\Z$-linear map \bEq{ZMap_e} \vr\colon \D(\Gamma)=\Z^E\oplus \bigoplus_{v\in \V} \Z^{I_v} \lra\T(\Gamma)= \bigoplus_{e\in \E} \Z^{I_e}, \eEq such that $\cN_\Gamma$ is isomorphic to (some finite copy of) the toric variety associated to a maximal convex rational polyhedral cone in $\tn{Ker}(\vr)\otimes \R$.
 Moreover, the group element mentioned in the last bullet condition of Page~\pageref{GObs_it} (i.e. in the definition of a log map) is an element of the Lie group $\mc{G}(\Gamma)$ with the Lie algebra $\tn{Coker}(\vr)\otimes \C$.
-In other words, $\tn{Ker}(\vr)$ gives the deformation space in the normal direction and $\tn{Coker}(\vr)$ gives the obstruction for the smoothability of such maps.
+In other words, $\tn{Ker}(\vr)$ gives the deformation space in the normal direction and $\tn{Coker}(\vr)$ gives an obstruction for the smoothability of such maps.